minj131/GuardnAngel/README.md

 # GuardnAngel

+Goals

+1. A sensor interface that alerts emergency services when a user is overdosing.

+    1.1 Alerts user (alarm) when heart rate / breathing rate reaches a critical point.
+When alarm hasn't been turned off for 60 seconds, EMS is called

+    1.2 Gives user option to alert EMS for the user or any nearby users

+2. Alerts users with the app when a bad batch is around, looking at medical data, overdose reports, etc

 ## How to use Git, Branch, and Merge

 1. Make sure Git is installed in your working environment.
 Download Git [here](https://git-scm.com/downloads).
 Run through the installation procedure making sure Git Bash is enabled.